Please login to continue

 The idea to purchase the trademark for IHART came about after I began to create the ihart.care website.
 I had attended a meeting between MKs and then-NTM leadership in 2014.
 One of the strongest concerns that the MKs expressed was that they did not know what was going on with the investigations.
 The ihart.care website was my idea in response to that MK concern.
 I coordinated getting the trademark because I wanted to make sure that we could continue to use it for the website, in other words, so that no one else could become the owner of that name, thus forcing us to shut down the website.
 Ethnos360 (NTM at that time), of course, paid for it.
 I launched the ihart.care website, and have been posting updates ever since.

-What does IHART stand for today and why has the acronym/meaning changed?
+What does IHART stand for and why did the acronym/meaning change?

-Today IHART stands for Independent Historical Allegations Review Team.
-When created, the IHART acronym stood for Independent Historical Abuse Response Team.
-Ethnos360 was not just concerned about abuse but any mistreatment of children.
+IHART stands for Independent Historical Allegations Review Team.
+When first created, the IHART acronym stood for Independent Historical Abuse Response Team.
+However, Ethnos360 was not just concerned about abuse but any mistreatment of children.
 As a result, the “A” was changed to allegations, broadening the scope of IHART.
 It was also determined that the “R” was more accurate as Review rather than Response.
-IHART reviews all allegations.
+IHART reviewed all allegations.
 The acronym shift was meant to more properly reflect IHART’s comprehensive work.

-Theresa Lynn Sidebotham, a principal in Telios Law in Colorado Springs, Colorado is the coordinator of IHART.
+Theresa Lynn Sidebotham, a principal in Telios Law in Colorado Springs, Colorado was the coordinator for the majority of IHART.

-Ms. Sidebotham is working to make sure that IHART provides thorough investigations, good avenues of communication, uses current best practice standards and ensures the privacy of those who have entrusted their stories to IHART, including implementing checks and balances to ensure objectivity and impartiality.
+Ms. Sidebotham worked to make sure that IHART provided thorough investigations, good avenues of communication, used current best practice standards and ensured the privacy of those who entrusted their stories to IHART, including implementing checks and balances to ensure objectivity and impartiality.

 Ms. Sidebotham works with numerous ministries, helping to put in place child safety policies, screening and training, and advising on child safety issues and investigations.
 She also advises on organizational/HR policies and conducts other investigations into alleged misconduct, such as sexual harassment.
 Ms. Sidebotham is an MK and a mother of four MKs.
 More information about IHART is available at www.ihart.care.

-When will IHART be done and why have the inquiries taken so long?
+When did IHART finish and why did the inquiries take so long?

-As of July 2023, IHART is in the final stages of the final inquiry into allegations of historical abuse in NTM.
-This last report, entitled "World," encompasses the final countries that had schools or abuse allegations that had not yet been independently reviewed and addressed.
-We acknowledge that this process has taken longer than anyone wanted.
-IHART explains on their FAQ at https://www.ihart.care/faq.html some of the complexities of historical abuse allegations that have slowed the process.
+IHART released the report on the final inquiry into allegations of historical abuse in NTM the end of 2023.
+This last report, entitled "World," encompassed the final countries that had schools or abuse allegations that had not yet been independently reviewed and addressed.
+We acknowledge that this process took longer than anyone wanted.
+IHART explains on their FAQ at https://www.ihart.care/faq.html some of the complexities of historical abuse allegations that slowed the process.
 The pandemic was also an unfortunate obstacle to the timely completion of the last two inquiries.

 Donor Funds & Investigations